 |What is it?

-A biological condition that makes it hard for many children to concentrate and sit still.
+A neurodevelopmental condition that makes it hard for many children to concentrate and sit still.

 An over- or undersensitivity to sensory input such as sights, sounds, flavors, smells and textures.